dandelp/eventassist/readme.md

 }
 ```

 This code will create an aws lambda function called sendOnBoardingEmail. @trigger tells the library to generate an eventbridge rule that will call the lambda when an event with detailType LoanApplicationDecisioned is called.
-This particular case also filters the detail to only fire when approved = true int the event payload.
+This particular case also filters the detail to only fire when approved = true in the event payload.
 Finally, the library will inject code into the lambda to fire a new event (OnboardingEmailSent) with the return value of the lambda function.

 ## Installation: